Cricket

 As pupils move up the school they develop their knowledge and understanding of the game, coaching sessions become more demanding, and they have a wider experience of playing matches.
 Pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
 Within the very established cricket set-up, we have a Cricket Academy, girls’ cricket training, twilight nets, a comprehensive winter training programme, a Junior Development Programme, a Sports Excellence Programme as well as the opportunity for one on ones with our coaches.

-We have block fixtures against the likes of Sutton Valence, Eltham College, King’s School Canterbury and Sevenoaks School.
+We have block fixtures against the likes of Tonbridge School, Sutton Valence School, King’s School Canterbury and Sevenoaks School.
 The senior team takes part in the National Schools Twenty 20 Competition as well as prestigious annual MCC match and the Band of Brothers.
-We often take part in pre-seasons where we play a variety of formats from two day matches to coloured kit T20’s.
+We often take part in pre-seasons where we play a variety of formats from 50 over matches to coloured kit T20’s.

 SLC Cricket Academy

-With more current and ex professional cricketers being linked to the academy in the future, the St Lawrence Cricket Academy is set to continue to go from success to success.
+With more current and ex professional cricketers being linked to our well established cricket programme, cricket is set to continue to go from success to success.

 Top 100 Schools 2022